 A hybrid strain is neither 100% Sativa nor Indica.
 In other words, a hybrid strain occurs when an Indica and a Sativa strain are mixed, thereby creating a strain that has the DNA from both species.

 If an Indica is bred with a hybrid, it results in a hybrid.
 If a Sativa is bred with a hybrid, it creates a hybrid, and if a hybrid is bred with another hybrid, the result is a super hybrid.

 Whenever Sativa and Indica mix, the result is a hybrid.
 The effects typically depend on the ratio of Indica to Sativa.
 For instance, some hybrid strains will be well balanced (50% Indica and 50% Sativa), whereas other strains may have different ratios, such as 60/40, 70/30, and so on.

 If the hybrid strain is fairly well-balanced, you'll probably feel both a cerebral high and a body high.
-However, if you get a strain that is 80% Indica and 20% Sativa, you're much more likely to feel that strong body high than you are a strong cerebral high.
+However, if you get a strain that is 80% Indica and 20% Sativa, you're much more likely to feel a strong body high than a strong cerebral high.
 It all depends on the strain and the ratio of Indica to Sativa.

 Is There a Difference Between Indica and Sativa Gummies?